coderaiser/putout/README.md

 ![Ashvattha](https://github.com/coderaiser/putout/blob/master/images/ashvattha.jpeg)

 On the bottom level of 🐊**Putout** layes down **Syntax Tree**.
-This is data structure that makes possible to do [crazy transformations in a simplest possible way](https://dev.to/viveknayyar/revealing-the-magic-of-ast-by-writing-babel-plugins-1h01).
-It used mostly in compilers development.
+This is data structure that makes it possible to do [crazy transformations in a simplest possible way](https://dev.to/viveknayyar/revealing-the-magic-of-ast-by-writing-babel-plugins-1h01).
+It is used mostly in compilers development.

 You can read about it in [Babel Plugin Handbook](https://github.com/jamiebuilds/babel-handbook/blob/master/translations/en/plugin-handbook.md).
-To understand how things works from the inside take a look at [Super Tiny Compiler](https://github.com/jamiebuilds/the-super-tiny-compiler).
+To understand how things work from the inside take a look at [Super Tiny Compiler](https://github.com/jamiebuilds/the-super-tiny-compiler).

 > **Preoccupied with a single leaf, you won't see the tree.
 > Preoccupied with a single tree, you'll miss the entire forest.
-> When you look at a tree, se it for its leafs, its branches, its trunk and the roots, then and only then will you see the tree.**
+> When you look at a tree, see it for its leaves, its branches, its trunk and the roots, then and only then will you see the tree.**
 >
 > **(c) Takuan Soho, "The Unfettered Mind: Writings of the Zen Master to the Sword Master"**

-Consider next peace of code:
+Consider next piece of code:

 ```js
 hello = 'world';